benaug/Group-SCR/README.md

 Note, some custom functions share a name between these two samplers, so you must restart the R session when switching samplers so that Nimble will reload the correct versions or deregister them.

 Final note: This model can be very slow due to the group site visitation latent variables and becomes progressively slower as the number of groups, individuals, traps, and occasions increase.
 The occasion-level data is necessary to fit the model, so we cannot aggregate detections over occasions and work with the "i x j" data.
 This is why the testscripts are set up with K=2.
 K=1 could also be handled, but requires changes to custom updates, etc., because nimble won't let you use an array with one dimension size being 1.
 E.g., M x J x K works, M x J x 1 does not work as an array, you need to tell nimble it is an M x J matrix.

+8/4/24: Improved efficiency of the samplers that marginalize over site visits, can handle more occasions now.